evoke-afk/ChromaScape-evoke/README.md

 ### - Remote input

-ChromaScape utilises advanced remote input techniques to act like a separate second mouse that interacts with the client window.
-This approach avoids hijacking the physical mouse, allowing you to continue using your PC uninterrupted while the bot works away in the background.
+ChromaScape uses advanced remote input techniques to function as a virtual second mouse dedicated to the client window.
+Unlike traditional input methods, this approach never hijacks your physical mouse, so you can continue using your PC without interruption while the bot runs in the background.

-By interfacing with the Java canvas of the client using JNI, the framework ensures that all mouse actions appear genuine to the client window.
+This is achieved through KInput, which provides utilities to send mouse and keyboard events directly into a client’s Java Canvas object.
+By design, it cannot click outside this canvas and requires the Process ID of the target client to operate.

+ChromaScape uses the [64-bit](https://github.com/ThatOneGuyScripts/KInput) supported version of KInput.
+The [original](https://github.com/Kasi-R/KInput) KInput source is also available for reference.

+Feel free to browse the code or build from source if you’d like to dive deeper into how it works.

 ### - Humanised mouse movement
 To further reduce bot detection risks, ChromaScape uses humanised mouse movement patterns that mimic real user behavior.
 Through a combination of multiple bezier paths, easing functions and the ability to overshoot/undershoot then recorrect - this produces surprisingly natural-looking behavior.